astroband/ruby-stellar-sdk/base/README.md

 ## Supported Ruby Versions

-Please see [travis.yml](.travis.yml) for what versions of ruby are currently tested by our continuous integration system.
+Please see [CI Workflow](https://github.com/astroband/ruby-stellar-sdk/actions/workflows/ci.yml) for what versions of ruby are currently tested by our continuous integration system.
 Any ruby in that list is officially supported.

 ### JRuby